 The free sites are so tempting to use.
 I get it.
 Obviously, I did it too.
 There are thousands of free photos out there that can be downloaded with the click of a button.
 But I’m here to tell you, DON’T DO IT!
 You WILL regret it.
 Pinterest DOES notice.

 Solution: Take your own photos.
 Seriously.
 Pinterest prefers original photos, even if they aren’t amazing.

 Or use paid stock photo sites.
 They really are one of those wise blogging purchases you won’t regret.
 You’ll get far better reach and engagement with beautiful, professional, not overly used images.
 And the price per photo isn’t drastic.

 P.S.
 Little known fact about me, I’m also a photographer.
 Camera equipment and software are not cheap.
 Photographers should not be expected to give their work away for free.
-Just pay for the proper photos.
-Because at the end of the day, you get what you pay for.

 Always keep in the back of your mind that people are visual creatures.
 And in a sea of Pinterest pins, yours has to stand out and WOW other pinners in order to get the click.
 And remember, repins are great, but what really matters is getting that click-through / page view to your site.